Cap-go/website/content/blog/how-to-release-major-version-in-capgo.md

 ## Major release

-In your app a major release is necessary when a breaking change happens, for example a new IOS target (15 to 16), or a new version of Capacitor (3 to 4), or a plugin (1.2 to 2.0) you use have been updated to a major version.
+In your Capacitor app a major release is necessary when a breaking change happens, for example a new IOS target (15 to 16), or a new version of Capacitor (3 to 4), or a plugin (1.2 to 2.0) you use have been updated to a major version.

 This change means all tooling have to be aligned to handle the breaking change.